-The original version of this document (SRIA 1.0) was written by the EOSC Executive Board [EOSC_EB] with the assistance of the EOSCsecretariat.eu project [EOSC_Sec], which supports the Executive Board in its activities.
+The original version of this document (SRIA 1.0) was written by the EOSC Executive Board [EOSC\EB] with the assistance of the EOSCsecretariat.eu project [EOSC\Sec], which supports the Executive Board in its activities.
 EOSCsecretariat.eu has received funding from the European Union's Horizon Programme call H2020-INFRAEOSC-05-2018-2019, Grant Agreement No. 831644.
-The document developed, and incorporated feedback on the open consultation document, which was for the most part based on the EOSC Partnership Proposal [EOSC_PP] and drafts for the Strategic Research and Innovation Agenda for EOSC.
-Thanks are due to the members of the EOSC Executive Board Working Groups [EOSC_WGs] and all other EOSC stakeholders who have provided input to these Working Groups for their contributions to this document.
+The document developed, and incorporated feedback on the open consultation document, which was for the most part based on the EOSC Partnership Proposal [EOSC\PP] and drafts for the Strategic Research and Innovation Agenda for EOSC.
+Thanks are due to the members of the EOSC Executive Board Working Groups [EOSC\WGs] and all other EOSC stakeholders who have provided input to these Working Groups for their contributions to this document.

 SRIA 1.1, was updated from SRIA 1.0 by the EOSC Association Board, who wishes to thank its Task Forces for their immense contributions under a tight timeframe to ensure the initial draft of the Multi Annual Roadmap (MAR) 2023-2024 was prepared in time for community consultation.
 This version, SRIA 1.2 is an update of SRIA1.1 by the EOSC Association Board.
 The EOSC Association Board wishes to thank its Task Forces for their repeated vast contributions to ensure the initial draft of the Multi Annual Roadmap (MAR) 2025-2027 was prepared for consultation with our community.
 We also wish to thank all those who took time to read the document and respond to the consultation survey.
 Many constructive comments were received and have enabled us to produce a robust roadmap for 2025-2027.
+Also in the process of updating to SRIA 1.3, a survey was conducted on the updated priorities for the period 2026-2027.
+Many thanks to all the respondents of this survey.
 The help of EOSC Focus consortium in processing all these comments is highly appreciated.
 We wish to thank the EOSC Association Secretariat for the support in this process.